LeoSaffron/VeganBuddyTest/VeganBuddy/README.md

 # Vegan Buddy

-Vegan Buddy is a bot made to help vegans and people interested in veganism find relevant informations.
+Vegan Buddy is a bot made to help vegans and people interested in veganism to find relevant information.

 ## Installation